mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## I know what you're thinking

-If you hear that someone spent $46k to redesign three pages of a website, you probably think they're a rube with no software or hiring experience.
+If you hear that someone spent $46k to redesign three pages of a website, you probably think they're a rube without experience in software or hiring.

 But I've done this before!
 I'm a software developer, and I've hired dozens of freelancers, including [developers](/freelancer-guidelines/), [artists](/how-to-hire-a-cartoonist/), [writers](/hiring-content-writers/), and [editors](/editor/).